The Vengeful Elephant, and Journalism's Clickshare Problem

 An elephant trampled Maya Murmu to death

-The same elephant subsequently returned specifically to re-trample her corpse (some say it attacked her casket, some say it plucked her from her funeral pyre)
+The same elephant returned later specifically to re-trample her corpse (some say it attacked her casket, some say it plucked her from her funeral pyre)

 Or rather it would be interesting if it were true.

-A game of telephone
+A Game of Telephone

 The Press Trust of India released a sketchy five-paragraph newswire summary, which auto-published on ThePrint India at 11:01am on Saturday, June 11th.
 It mentioned a single elephant, and included the anecdote about the pyre.

-This newswire was then picked up and repackaged by The Independent at 5:00am on the 12th, and by The New York Post at 3:20pm.
+This newswire was then picked up and repackaged by The Independent at 5:00am on the 12th, and then by The New York Post at 3:20pm.

 The Economic Times (India) posted a generally incoherent2 and hyperbolic take on 7:32am on the 14th, citing unspecified and unlinked reports.
 But they did add one new important detail: they mentioned a herd of nearby elephants (vs. a single elephant that allegedly strayed ~175km from its sanctuary).